Joystream/joystream/README.md

 ### Branding

-All releases have the following branding materials, which should be summarised in a markdown _Branding Document_
+All releases have the following branding materials, which should be summarised in a markdown _Branding Document_:

 - **Name:** Our current naming system is important historical ancient cities in the development of new political systems.
 It's still not clear if we will just stick to ancient cities, or move forward in time also (TBD).
 - **Naming Rationale:** A brief 40-150 word text about the significance of this city in our context.